elenaferga/uchuu_lrg_sham/README.md

 This code applies the SHAM method to each box.
 One has to change the snapshot (file_pattern, line 31) and run it once per snapshot

 ### **shells.py**
 Each of the codes generated from sham.py is an input from shells.py.
-This code generates shells using the method from [Alex et al. 2022](https://academic.oup.com/mnras/article/516/3/4529/6694100).
+This code generates shells using the method from [Smith, A. et al. 2022](https://academic.oup.com/mnras/article/516/3/4529/6694100).
 From each box, you generate a shell in a redshift range.

 ### **concatenate.sh**
 This is a shell code that concatenates all the shells generated from shells.py in order to have a cut sky lightcone.